UnsignedArduino/BlackJackStats/README.md

 ## Install

-These steps assume Windows.
+The steps below assume Windows.
 You can also use the CMake GUI.

 1. Install MinGW and Make or Ninja.*
 2. Install CMake.
 3. Clone this repo.
 4. `mkdir build && cd build` in project root.
-5. `cmake .. -G "MinGW Makefiles"` or `cmake .. -G "Ninja"`.*
+5. `cmake .. -G "MinGW Makefiles"` or `cmake .. -G "Ninja"`.* For Linux, use the `Unix Makefiles` generator.
 6. `cmake --build .`

 \* You could probably use other generators that end up using `gcc`/`g++` or `clang`, but that is untested.